MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 - The data transformation code can reside in a central location, a dataflow, rather than spread about in multiple artifacts.

 - A dataflow creator only needs Power Query skills.
-In a multi-creator environment, the dataflow creator can be part of a team that together build the entire BI solution or an operational application.
+In a multi-creator environment, the dataflow creator can be part of a team that together builds the entire BI solution or an operational application.

 - A dataflow is product-agnostic.
-It's not a component of Power BI only; You can get its data in other tools and services.
+It's not a component of Power BI only.
+You can get its data in other tools and services.

 - Dataflows leverage Power Query, a powerful, graphical, self-service data transformation experience.

 - Dataflows run entirely in the cloud.
 No additional infrastructure is required.

-- There are multiple options to start working with dataflows, using licenses for Power Apps, Power BI and Dynamics 365 Customer Insights.
+- There are multiple options to start working with dataflows, using licenses for Power Apps, Power BI, and Dynamics 365 Customer Insights.

 - Although dataflows are capable of advanced transformations, they are designed for self-service scenarios and require no IT or developer background.